dbeley/fdroid-insights/README.md

 ## Usage

-The data should be re-generated every sunday.
+The data should be re-generated every monday.

 If you want to manually create an export: